Humble Beginnings ...

 Thirty some odd years later, our beekeeping operation has endured the up and down afflictions of nature and it is going strong.
 I have read considerably more on beekeeping.
 I have taken some formal education as well.
 Quite honestly the most valuable understanding came from the old fashion way of jumping right in and learning from experience.
 I try to take my queues from the bee's behaviour and their language.
 Yes, language.
 The sound a bee makes can speak volumes.

 I have made more than my share of mistakes.
 I humbly take on the role of bee custodian.
-I am certainly not delusionary to think of my role as landlord, overlord, laird or master.
+I am certainly not under the delusion that I am landlord, overlord, laird or master.
 The bees do not hesitate to dole out punishment whenever boundaries of tolerance are crossed.
 I have been stung, pooped on, and stung countless times more.
 But, one can hardly blame the honeybees.
 They raise their barbed, parting salute as the last gesture of defiance when I accidentally sit on one, squish one under my armpit, or crush one against my belly when carry a seventy pound Super.

 All these, I might add, were painful lessons and invariably all my fault!